Check Engine Light On? Here's What It Could Mean

 Modern vehicles rely on complex computer systems, and sometimes, the check engine light may turn on due to a software glitch or communication error between modules.
 These issues aren’t always easy to spot without the right diagnostic tools, which is why having a professional scan your vehicle’s codes is important.

-years helping drivers figure out what’s going on under the hood.
+At Semper Fix it in Temecula, CA, we’ve spent 25 years helping drivers figure out what’s going on under the hood.
 When your check engine light comes on, we don’t guess—we diagnose.
 Our team uses advanced diagnostic equipment to find the exact issue so we can fix it right the first time.
 Whether it’s a sensor, a plug, or something deeper, we’ve got the experience and tools to handle it.
 Bring your vehicle in today and let us keep your engine running like it should.